 Celebrate New Year in Akureyri with our flight from Leeds Bradford Airport departing on 31st December 2018

-See all of our Incredible Iceland flights from a range of regional airports departing from December 2018 to March 2019
+See all of our Exclusive North Iceland Arctic Experiences flying from a range of regional airports departing from December 2018 to March 2019